 This early work then led to ground-breaking new collaborations including those within and outside of my discipline to advance further innovative research including: with addiction psychiatrists like Drs.
 Ned Nunes, Frances Levin & Kathleen Brady on a current innovative research study integrating MOUD into hospital settings in those with concurrent infections related to OUD using long-acting injectable buprenorphine where I am contact PI (NCATS U01TR002763)21; with Dr. Ismene Petrakis at the Veterans Administration in CT where we are co-PIs on the first VA National 20 multisite study comparing two forms of buprenorphine (monthly injectable and daily sublingual) in 900 Veterans with OUD (VA CSP#2014); with basic science researchers evaluating how MOUD affects inflammation and HIV latency with innovative NIH awards as contact PI collaborating with Drs.
 Albert Shaw (NIDA R01DA043337)22and Ya-Chi Ho & Yuval Kluger (NIDA R61/R33 DA047037)); with implementation scientists (Dr. Nabila El-Bassel) through work on the NY state HEALing communities award (UM1DA049415); with implementation researcher Dr. Kevin Knight and ID specialist Ank Nijhawan on our $11.5 million NIDA U01DA053039 (new JCOIN hub) where I am contact PI, to compare mobile health unit provision of services to patient navigator services for persons who use drugs released from justice settings to link to PrEP/ART and MOUD23, that is also harmonizing with all of JCOIN hubs and HPTN 094 (Steve Shoptaw & Nabila El-Bassel, PIs); with technology researchers working at the interface of OUD like Dr. Sean Young; with public health expert Gregg Gonsalves where we are evaluating the effect of MOUD on VS in Veterans with HIV and OUD; and with addiction medicine specialists like Josh Lee where we are MPIs with Liz Waddell, Robert Schwartz, David Farabee, & Lisa Marsch on a NIDA JCOIN funded RCT (U01DA047982)24comparing injectable buprenorphine to injectable naltrexone in persons in prison and jail.
-I currently have 10 grants, of which I am PI of 7 of them.
+I currently have also received a prestigious Avant Garde Award (DP1) from NIDA for 5 years as of June 2022 that is evaluating a new model of care to provide HIV prevention and treatment integrated with treatment of opioid use disorder through a mobile hub and spokes model to bring prevention and treatment services to people who use drugs wherever they live including those who are unhoused; collaborating with pharmacists, telehealth clinicians and community health workers to help End HIV and overdose epidemics in this country.
 Through work collaborating with others in research, clinical work and on national committees, I have been able to more broadly discuss the importance of integration of HIV and addiction prevention and treatment services and translate science into action with policy briefs and changes in national guidelines also.25-30

 1. Springer SA, Gastfriend DR. A pilot study of factors associated with resilience to substance abuse in adolescent sons of alcoholic fathers.
 J Addict Dis.
 1995;14(2):53-66.